What does a histology technician do?

 After completing high school (or the equivalent), most go on to complete additional education and training.
 The typical pathway to become a histology technician includes:

-- Obtaining an associate of arts degree (preferably in the sciences)
+- Obtaining an associate degree

 - Completing an accredited histology technician certificate program